while42-org/while42-org.github.io/index.md

 <a href="http://www.flickr.com/photos/while42/8721270957/" title="while42 San Francisco meetup #4"><img src="http://farm8.staticflickr.com/7302/8721270957_36443d5b20_z.jpg" width="640" height="144"></a>

-All around the globe french tech engineers are recognized for their skills, but they suffer from a lack of real alumni associations.
-So we're building one.
+All around the globe french tech engineers are recognized for their skills, but they suffer from a lack of a real global association.
+So we built one.

 while42 chapters